 Obstructive sleep apnea continues to be widespread across the planet affecting millions alone in the United States.
 It is believed by sleep specialists that sleep apnea is much more prevalent than it is anticipated to be, and the interesting fact is that more than 50 % of the population remains to be undiagnosed because of the lack of awareness and symptoms to look out for.

-In this blog, we will be debunking some of the most popular myths associated with sleep apnea and how you can finally clear some of the misconception associated with the disease.
+In this blog, we will be debunking some of the most popular myths associated with sleep apnea and how you can finally clear some of the misconceptions associated with the disease.

 Snoring Is the Same as Sleep Apnea